 Ask to reconnect to open applications

-Horizon Client notifies you that you have one or more remote applications running when you reconnect to the server.
+Horizon Client notifies you that you have one or more applications running when you reconnect to the server.
 You can click Reconnect to applications to reopen the application windows, or Not Now to not reopen the application windows.

 Reconnect automatically to open applications